 The plantation on which William lived, at least in 1778, was on Totier Creek.
 It is mentioned in a deed as being on Little Totier Creek and bounded by that creek, Great Totier Creek, and the “old courthouse road,” presumably the road from nearby Scottsville to Charlottesville, now Route 20.
 This places the plantation as in or near the communities of Keene or Brownton, southeast of Charlottesville.

 William held quite a few slaves, but was in the habit of undercounting them to the tax man.
-He never reported more than four slave on the tax lists, but there are 10 named in his 1787 will (Kate, Nan, Jack, Sarah, Reubin, Toby, Phillis, Hannah, Dinah, Molando,and Easter) plus several mentions of un-named enslaved children.
+He never reported more than four slaves on the tax lists, but there are 10 named in his 1787 will (Kate, Nan, Jack, Sarah, Reubin, Toby, Phillis, Hannah, Dinah, Molando,and Easter) plus several mentions of un-named enslaved children.

 Despite holding so many slaves, William did not appear to buy and sell very many.
 Or at least if he did, he kept it out of the Albemarle County deed books.
 I did find one mention of a woman named Jane and her child, Chiles, in a 1768 deed to his son, Samuel Hamner (Albemarle Deed Book 5, page 81).